 A tiring but rewarding road up

-Hülya Iri is the Vice-Chair of the Social Democratic Party in the Hanover city council and Spokesperson for integration.
+Hülya Iri is the Vice-Chair of the Social Democratic Party in the Hannover city council and Spokesperson for integration.
 She is also a member of the Committee on Urban Development and Construction, the Committee on Gender Equality, and the Committee on Integration, European Affairs, and International Cooperation.

 “When we look at political meetings at all levels, it is sad to see that most politicians are men.
 But half the people in the world are women.
 Therefore, we must have equal representation in the political bodies.
 If this is not the case, critical issues that affect women are pushed into the background,” she declares.

-Hülya ran for Hanover’s city council in 2016 and 2021.
+Hülya ran for Hannover’s city council in 2016 and 2021.
 She held her ground against male candidates in both elections and won.
 “That was very tiring but rewarding,” she remembers.
 “Without a joint effort, we would have one less woman today.
 The proportion of women in the council has already reached its lowest level in the last 20 years,” she explains.

 Her Turkish origin plays a crucial role in politics, Hülya maintains, and defends the importance of being a role model.
 “People with a migration background usually have more barriers to getting involved in politics.
-38% of the people in Hanover have a migration background, and they also need representatives in politics,” she proudly says.
+38% of the people in Hannover have a migration background, and they also need representatives in politics,” she proudly says.

 Unfortunately, politically motivated crimes against politicians from a migrant origin have increased.
 Since Hülya has been in politics, she has been exposed to exclusion, racism, and death threats.
 “The worst experience was that my office was shot at.
 The State Security Service classified the shooting as politically motivated.
 Young people lurk around my home, loudly making death threats,” she adds.
 “Crimes against politicians have reached a new dimension.
 The development is frightening.”